Is my home ready for a photo shoot?

 I could not care in the slightest if your house is small, under construction or messy.
 A family house is exactly that – it is a work in progress, it’s not a show-home and it’s not a magazine editorial set.
 It’s the place you all sleep, eat, love, live and play… and it’s all the more beautiful for being that.
 The rooms you see on Instagram and Pinterest more often than not have been styled and prepared within an inch of their lives – yes they look nice but they’re not ‘real’.

 Kids make mess… We don’t always have time to decorate every room exactly to our liking… Sometimes building work needs to be done… Many of us can’t afford big houses… None of this matters.
-It’s all part and parcel of reality, and is an honest representation of your family home life at that point in time.
+It’s all part and parcel of reality, and photos at home showing all this are an honest representation of your family home life at that point in time.
 If you wait for the ‘perfect’ time and place, you’ll miss out on how your family is now, totally perfect exactly as it is.
 So put away the hoover, ignore the dodgy wallpaper and love the home you’re in, warts and all.
 You won’t care about any of it in 20 years time, but you’ll still treasure these photos 🙂

 2. NATURAL LIGHT IS EVERYTHING